jodymgustafson/mezcal/readme.md

 Define variables using the assignment operator.
 You can optionally use the let keyword.
 Variables can be set to numbers or strings.

+Convention is to make string variables end with a dollar sign (e.g. s$) but it's not required unless you are compiling to StackVM.

 ```
-let a = "A string"
+let a$ = "A string"
 piOver2 = pi / 2
 ```